vxcall/Dainsleif/README.md

 If the menu doesn't show up when you press <kbd>INSERT</kbd>, or your game crashes immediately just after you initiate the hack, that means your `offset.cpp` is outdated.

-Copy and Paste contents in `offset.h` from mine to yours.
+Copy and Paste contents in `offset.cpp` from mine to yours.
 Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

 Also, I'm currently developing offset auto update system.
 It's almost done, and once it completes you no longer copy & paste `offset.cpp`.
 # :computer: Hacks